omar-florez/scratch_mlp/docs/index.md

 decision boundary**.

 A topic that is not always explained in depth, despite of its intuitive and modular nature, is the **backpropagation technique** responsible for updating trainable parameters.
-Let’s explore this algorithm to see the internal functioning of a neural network using **LEGO pieces as a modular analogy**, one brick at a time.
+Let’s build a neural network from scratch to see the internal functioning of a neural network using **LEGO pieces as a modular analogy**, one brick at a time.
+The code can be found in this repository: https://github.com/omar-florez/scratch_mlp

 ## Neural Networks as a Composition of Pieces